git-pull/tao-of-tmux/manuscript/00-foreword.md

 new edition of a book over it.
 It's effective for them, but I'd rather be honest to my readership.

-You can refer to tmux's [`CHANGES`](https://github.com/tmux/tmux/blob/master/CHANGES) for a list of changes between versions.
+If you're looking into keeping up to date with new features and adjustments to tmux, the [`CHANGES`](https://github.com/tmux/tmux/blob/master/CHANGES) file in the project source serves as way to see for what's updated between official releases.